ArtisticCodr/KiDS_Domaci1/README.md

 Command name: stop<br>
 Parameter: -<br>
 Description: Turn off the application.
 Stops all thread pools and tells all threads to finish properly.<br><br>

+# Note
+This Project was written as a part of the course "Concurrent and Distributed Systems" at The Faculty Of Computer Science in Belgrade

+# Contributed
+Filip Hadzi-Ristic<br>
+filip.h-r@protonmail.com<br>